vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 With 1.6 we've introduced new modular architecture and moved most of theme-specific logic from core to default theme.
 It's probably the biggest update in VS history and first step to make future upgrades more and more seamless.

 Due to architectural changes `core/components` and `core/store/modules` folders were removed and reorganised into modules ( `core/modules`).
 In most cases the components API remained the same (if not we provided an API bridge in `core/compatibility/components` folder which allows you to benefit from new features without making changes in your theme).
+It's a good idea to look for imports refering to deleted folders after migration to be sure that we made a full update.

 Overally theme upgrade for default theme requires 105 files to be changed but 85% of this changes is just a new import path for core component which makes this update time-consuming but easy to follow and not risky.